 Exchanging contracts to sell before 6 April 2020 could save significantly on your tax bill as Lettings Relief is largely scrapped and Private Residence Relief is radically reduced.

-If you are letting out a property that was once your only or main residence and are considering disposing of this asset at some point in the future, it may be prudent to consider doing so before April 2020.
+If you are letting out a property after getting the required home improvements done via a reputed agency (click site to know more about the agency) that was once your only or main residence and are considering disposing of this asset at some point in the future, it may be prudent to consider doing so before April 2020.
 This is because two generous tax reliefs, that you may not be aware of, are being significantly reduced.

 Private Residence Relief (PPR), which allows an additional grace period of the last 18 months of ownership, is being halved to nine months, whilst Lettings Relief is being withdrawn completely (unless you share your home with a tenant).
 If your property has increased in value since purchase, this could have a huge impact on your capital gains tax bill if you sell the property after 5 April 2020.